 Social media networks are a great way to engage users and bring their attention to community content that may be interesting.
-There are two ways to use social media for community engagement.
+There are two ways to use social media for community engagement: inbound and outbound.

 For inbound purposes, I have found Twitter to be most effective.
 It's a great way to share a discussion with your followers and invite them to comment.
 To be effective, you want to make sure to invite new (and existing) users sign up and follow you on Twitter.
 Include your Twitter handle on the initial email to members, when they join your forum, and include it in your monthly newsletter.
 If you use your community as a support tool, you can also gently remind users to engage in the community.

 Some brands use Facebook.
 This can be tough, as discussions might happen on Facebook, and not on your community.
 If you do use Facebook, encourage them in the message to discuss things in the community.
 Also, if you decide to employ this strategy, enable social logins on your community platform so new users can easily create an account to engage.